 If food is your thing, then the Borough Market should be on your list.
 It’s open from Monday to Saturday at various times.
 It is London’s oldest food market and has become one of the city’s icons.
 It’s a good place to visit if you’d like to try local produce and artisan quality products.

-Instead of staying on that touristy hop-on hop-off bus, why not experience London’s beautiful neighbourhoods by foot?
-The city is full of pretty streets, period homes, independent cafes and hidden gems waiting to be explored.
+Instead of staying on that touristy hop-on-hop-off bus, why not experience London’s beautiful neighbourhoods on foot?
+The city is full of pretty streets, period homes, independent cafes, and hidden gems waiting to be explored.
 Now, let me tell you more about my favourite London neighbourhoods.

 Belgravia is a quick walk from the Victoria tube station.
 It has some of the most beautiful streets and the most attractive stores in central London.
 If you’re visiting in late May, make sure you see Belgravia in Bloom.
 It’s an annual floral festival that coincides with the RHS Chelsea Flower Show.
 Experience seeing Belgravia in full bloom as the houses and storefronts transform into stunning floral displays during springtime.
 And while you’re there, visit some of the most Insta-famous cafes.
 Peggy Porschen and Dominique Ansel are both in Belgravia and are just a few steps away from each other.

-The best things to do in London if you love art and culture
+the best things to do in london of you love art

 London has a number of world-class museums.
 They’re good places to visit especially when the weather is miserable (which is most of the year!).
 While we are spoilt for choice, my favourite museum (and the only one I keep coming back to) is the Victoria and Albert Museum – we call it the V&A for short.
 The V&A is focused on art and design so it’s definitely not boring.
 Periodically, it hosts special art exhibitions that require a ticketed entry.
 Some of my favourite past exhibitions are Dior: Designer of Dreams and Frida Kahlo: Making Herself Up.